-Kamala Harris Shuts Down Democratic Debate Squabble
+Kamala Harris Shuts Down Debate Squabble With Raised Hands

-“Donald Trump thinks Wall Street built America.
-Ordinary middle-class Americans built America,” Biden said.
-“Donald Trump has put us in a horrible situation.”
 The former vice president had been asked to address recent comments he made promising not to demonize the wealthy but instead ducked it to discuss what he wants to do.
 Vermont Senator Bernie Sanders, meanwhile, said he would raise taxes on the wealthy and even on the middle class to pay for his Medicare for all plan.

-“Yes they will pay more in taxes but less in health care for what they get,” he said.
+"Yes they will pay more in taxes but less in health care for what they get," he said.
 The back-and-forth came early on at the second night of the first debate of the Democrats’ presidential nominating process, as party voters begin to get a clearer view of the ideological choices they’ll face in caucuses and primaries early next year.

 The candidates on the stage quickly got into testy exchanges, talking over each other, until Senator Kamala Harris stepped in.

 “America doesn’t want to witness a food fight, they want to know how we’re going to put food on their tables,” Harris said, putting an end to the squabble.